FASP-QAT/qat-documentation/docs/user/06-managing-programs-and-versions.md

 - **How to export a program:**
   1. Determine whether you would like to export from the forecasting or the supply planning module, and navigate to the correct module (See Section 2.J Navigation and Menu Bar).
 If you only have access to one module, you can ignore this step.
-  2. Go to “Program Management” > “Export Program.”
+  2. Go to “Program Management” &gt; “Export Program.”
   3. Select the program to be exported using the dropdown.
 Programs must be first downloaded before exporting is available.
 (See Section 3.B Download/Delete Program).
      - If the program was downloaded with a subset of data, the export will also be limited to that same subset.
   4. Determine whether or not you need an unencrypted version.